-If the PPB Lock is 0, the PPB Program or erase command does not execute and times-out without programming or erasing the PPB.
+If the PPB Lock is 0, the PPB Program or erase commands do not execute and time-out without programming or erasing the PPB.

-The protection state of a PPB for a given sector can be verified by writing a PPB Status Read command when entered in the PPB ASO.
+The protection state of a PPB for a given sector can be verified by executing a PPB Status Read command when entered in the PPB ASO.